 My commentary: Carpenter, Morgan.
 2020.
 ‘Caster Semenya’s Life and Achievements Are Cause for Celebration, Respect and Inclusion; Her Exclusion Is Consequential’.
 Journal of Medical Ethics 46 (9): 593–94. doi:10.1136/medethics-2020-106506.

-An author manuscript can be read at ResearchGate.
+A freely-available author manuscript can be read here.

 The commentary is a response to: Loland, Sigmund.
 2020.
 ‘Response to Commentaries on “Caster Semenya, Athlete Classification, and Fair Equality of Opportunity in Sport”’.
 Journal of Medical Ethics 46 (9): 599–600. doi:10.1136/medethics-2020-106755.